IBM/tape-archive-api/readme.md

 	`curl -X GET http://host:port/about`

-The following calls are provided by the Tape archive API to obtain IBm Spectrum Archive component information, In the examples below simple curl commands are presented:
+The following calls are provided by the Tape archive REST API to obtain IBM Spectrum Archive component information, In the examples below simple curl commands are presented:

 - GET node status: obtains node status information from Spectrum Archive EE: